nothil/git-basic-exercises-v2/README.md

 i am learning git commands

+These changes will be part of my second commit